LED bulbs can either be dimmable or non-dimmable.

 If you already have LED bulbs and you’re upgrading to a dimmer circuit, you’re going to have to bite the bullet and replace the bulbs to make sure they work correctly.

-Say you’ve accidentally bought non-dimmable LEDs.
-See if you can return them.
+So if you’ve accidentally bought non-dimmable LEDs, you should see if you can return them.

 The golden rule when buying LEDs is to always check the packaging or the website’s specifications before you buy to make sure you know what you’re getting!